 Designing your individual programme

-You therefore have several options to design your own programme in accordance with your personal interests.
-Your individual path through to the centre of the curriculum circle will also be influenced by a number of factors, including:
+You have several options to design your own programme in accordance with your personal interests.
+Your individual path to the centre of the curriculum circle will also be influenced by a number of factors, including:

 - your choice of theme and major (and the requirements of your chosen major)